Trip Notes: Devil’s Fork State Park

 • Affordable AVAILABLE lodging

-This area was quiet in January, as it’s primarily a summer lake resort destination.
-Half the cabins were occupied, one of which had obviously been reserved for the full Christmas/New Year holiday because they had Christmas lights wrapped around the porch & were quite festive!
-The cabin had a full kitchen, & we stopped for provisions along the way at Ingles Market in Walhalla (25min drive).
-Jocassee Outdoor Center was much closer & a good option if we wanted camp food, but that just didn’t pass muster with these foodies.
-There was also a tiny grocery called Keowee Towne, which had gourmet meats, cheese, wine & beer…but they were closed for the holiday. 🙁
+This region was quiet in January, as it’s primarily a summer lake resort destination.
+Half the cabins were occupied, one of which had obviously been reserved for the full Christmas/New Year holiday because they had Christmas lights wrapped around the porch.
+The cabin had a full kitchen and we stopped for provisions at Ingles Market in Walhalla (25min drive).
+Jocassee Outdoor Center was much closer and a good option if we wanted camp food, but that just didn’t pass muster with these foodies.
+There was also a tiny grocery called Keowee Towne, which had gourmet meats, cheese, wine and beer…but they were closed for the holiday. 🙁

-Make sure to leave yourself some “city time” in lovely Greenville, SC & eat at Tupelo Honey — it’s divine!
+Make sure to leave yourself some “city time” in lovely Greenville, SC and eat at Tupelo Honey — it’s divine!

 Laurel Fork Falls via Foothills Trail